HariniJeyaraman/PyTorchChallengeScholarship2018-19/course_notes/course_notes.md

 ## Course notes

-This is the general page for course notes, from where you can select which lessons you want to review.
+This is the general page for course notes, from where you can select which lessons you want to read my notes.
+You will find them stored as Jupyter notebooks.

 All of the following course notes and pictures are taken from the Udacity [Intro to Deep Learning with PyTorch](https://www.udacity.com/course/deep-learning-pytorch--ud188) course except the version that I took was different due to the final lab project.